 What to Expect

-Getting dental inlays or onlays in Claremont usually requires two separate appointments, about two weeks apart.
+Getting dental inlays or onlays in Claremont, New Hampshire usually requires two separate appointments, about two weeks apart.
 During your first visit, Dr. Syed will numb and prep the tooth, removing the damaged areas and then taking an impression.
 We’ll cover your tooth with a temporary crown or filling while your custom restoration is being designed in the lab.
 Once it’s ready, you’ll stop back by to have the temporary removed and the permanent inlay/onlay bonded in place.

 Inlays and onlays can be made of porcelain so that they blend in with your smile.
 But if we’re treating an upper back tooth that’s not visible, we may recommend gold, since it holds up well to extensive amounts of pressure.